-Dr. Kimberly Young is amazing.
+Dr. Young was a trailblazer in a field that's grows in importance every day.
 She identified internet addiction when most of the online world was still trying to figure out Compuserve and AOL.
 She was a thought leader before the term became popular.
-And today Dr. Young continues to lead the way with treatment programs, resources for diagnosing internet and device addiction and teaching.
-At Tech Wellness we're excited to share her invaluable perspective on the Tech Effect of screen time.
+Even through a long battle with cancer Dr. Young continued to lead the way with treatment programs, resources for diagnosing internet and device addiction and teaching.

 Dr. Young founded the first US-based inpatient hospital clinic for Internet Addiction at the Bradford Regional Medical Center and she created the 3-6-9-12 Screen Smart Parenting Guidelines the first parenting guidelines based on the developmental age of the child (ages 3-6-9-12 and beyond).